junran-yang/cpp-review-2023/02FnRefEx/notes.md

       the very top of the application

 ## **deferred**
+* obj, pass & ret is also worth revisiting
 * rvalue referrence; return by value revisit
 * function overloading
 * where mustn't we throw exception, e.g. destructor